the-jossie/ca-bank-api/README.md

-the-jossie: generate a readme for this application

-GitHub Copilot: Copilot took too long to get ready.
-Please try again.

-the-jossie: generate readme for this application

-Workspace: Collecting workspace information```markdown
 # CA Bank API

 CA Bank API is a backend application built with C# and ASP.NET Core.
 It provides APIs for user authentication, authorization, and other banking-related functionalities.